renesas/ruhmi-framework-mcu/scripts/README.md

 For .onnx or .pte, quantize with mcu_quantize.py first.
 ```

-# How to deploy models
+# How to deploy quantized models
 The sample script shows how to use the deployment API to compile an already quantized TFLite model on a board with Ethos-U55 support.

 This release introduces some tested models.
 As the example model,we can download [ad01_int8.tflite](https://raw.githubusercontent.com/mlcommons/tiny/master/benchmark/training/anomaly_detection/trained_models/ad01_int8.tflite) and [ad01_fp32.tflite](https://raw.githubusercontent.com/mlcommons/tiny/master/benchmark/training/anomaly_detection/trained_models/ad01_fp32.tflite) from [MLCommons](https://github.com/mlcommons)